- The Ohio State University Michael E. Moritz College of Law, J.D., 2013, magna cum laude

 - Admitted to practice law only in the states listed above.

 Michael is an associate in the Vorys Columbus office and a member of the labor and employment group.
-He has experience litigating employment discrimination, retaliation, wrongful discharge, wage and hour, and accommodation cases.
+He has experience litigating and counseling clients on employment discrimination, retaliation, wrongful discharge, wage and hour, and accommodation issues.
 Michael also has substantial experience defending wage and hour collective and class actions in state and federal court.
-He has represented employers before administrative agencies, federal courts, and state courts.
-Michael counsels clients on a range of state and federal employment laws, discharge and discipline of employees, severance agreements, and traditional labor law issues.
+Michael’s practice also involves all aspects of traditional labor law, including union avoidance, appearing before the National Labor Relations Board, collective bargaining negotiations, and labor arbitrations.
 He also has experience drafting and reviewing employment-related documents, and performing due diligence regarding employment litigation relevant to corporate mergers and acquisitions.

 His notable experience includes: